citrix/terraform-provider-citrix/docs/data-sources/quickdeploy_template_image.md

 page_title: "citrix_quickdeploy_template_image Data Source - citrix"
 subcategory: "DaaS Quick Deploy - Citrix Managed Azure"
 description: |-
   Data Source of an Citrix Managed Azure image.
+Note that this feature is in Tech Preview.
 ---

 # citrix_quickdeploy_template_image (Data Source)

-Data Source of an Citrix Managed Azure image.
+Data Source of an Citrix Managed Azure image. **Note that this feature is in Tech Preview.**

 ## Example Usage